Vonage/vonage-java-sdk/README.md

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

-You can use this Java server sdk to add [Vonage's API](https://developer.nexmo.com/api) to your application.
+You can use this Java Server SDK to add [Vonage's API](https://developer.nexmo.com/api) to your application.
 To use this, you'll need a Vonage account.
 Sign up [for free at nexmo.com][signup].

  * [Installation](#installation)